-The Sparticist Uprising was a failed attempt by German communists to overthrow the Weimer Republic in 1919.
-The rebellion was crushed by the German army and far right paramilitaries.
+The Spartacist Uprising was a failed attempt by German communists to overthrow the Weimer Republic in 1919.
+The rebellion was crushed by the German army and far-right paramilitaries.

-Karl Leibknecht (left), a lawyer and active member of the Socialist International, and Rosa Luxembourg (right), a Polish born Marxist thinker were its leaders.
+Karl Leibknecht (left), a lawyer and active member of the Socialist International, and Rosa Luxembourg (right), a Polish-born Marxist thinker were its leaders.
 Both were of Jewish descent.
 The Spartacus League opposed capitalism, militarism and the aristocracy and demanded ‘All Power to the Workers and Councils’.
-Although they had supported 1918 Revolution, for them the Social Democrat compromise fell short.
+Although they had supported the 1918 Revolution, for them the Social Democrat compromise fell short.

 In January 1919 Ebert fired popular Berlin police chief and communist sympathiser Emil Eichorn.
 Eichorn’s dismissal triggered public demonstrations and a general strike across the city.
-By the 5th the workers were revolted.
+On the 5th of January the workers revolted.
 Though Leibknecht and Luxembourg had previously opposed an armed insurrection so soon, this was their opportunity.
 500,000 workers armed themselves, took over the city and proclaimed a new government under the Spartacus League.

 Ebert enlisted the Freikorps to quell the uprising.
-These were right wing paramilitaries formed by disillusioned veterans who blamed Germany’s defeat on socialists and Jews – the ‘Stab in the Back Myth’.
-Well-armed and battle hardened, the Freikorps used menacing imagery such as swastikas, skull and crossbones and were a law unto their own Though no fans of Ebert’s Social Democrat government they hated the communists more.
+These were right-wing paramilitaries formed by disillusioned veterans who blamed Germany’s defeat on socialists and Jews – the ‘Stab in the Back Myth’.
+Well-armed and battle-hardened, the Freikorps used menacing imagery such as swastikas and skull and crossbones and were a law unto their own.
+Though no fans of Ebert’s Social Democrat government, they hated the communists more.